Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 and therefore the spectrum of $\G_{\lambda}^{(N)}$ is given by

 We have

 There are $N + \lfloor \lambda_j + \frac{1}{2} \rfloor$ such $k$'s, and therefore the real dimension of $\G_{\lambda,N}^-$ is:

-as claimed. \end{proof} \end{lemmasubsec} This change of basis is canonical, that is it depends only on $N$ and the non-degenerate quadratic form $\mathcal{Q}$.
-Consider the fiberwise direct sum $\F_N \oplus_{\Lambda_N} \G_0^{(K)}$.
-The non-degenerate quadratic form $\G_0^{(K)}$ has $2nK$ negative eigenvalues, and is diagonal in the basis of the above proposition.
-Applying Proposition \ref{prop3.5.1} multiple times, we get \begin{corsubsec}{ } There exists a fiberwise $\K_0$-equivariant homotopy equivalence
+as claimed. \end{proof} \end{lemmasubsec} This change of basis is canonical, that is it depends only on $N$ and the \textit{non-degenerate} quadratic form $\mathcal{Q}$.
+Consider the direct sum $\F_N \oplus \G_0^{(K)}$.
+The non-degenerate quadratic form $\G_0^{(K)}$ has $2nK$ negative eigenvalues, and is diagonal in the basis of the above proposition (note here the importance of the non-degeneracy of $\mathcal{Q}$).
+Applying Proposition \ref{prop3.5.1} multiple times, we get \begin{corsubsec}{ } There exists an $(\R_{>0} \times \K_0)$-equivariant homotopy equivalence